How to use event reminders: 10 steps and pro tips to maximize attendance [2024]

-OK—raise your hand if you've experienced that sinking feeling when, head in hands, you realize you missed an event you were really looking forward to?
+OK—raise your hand if you've experienced that sinking feeling when head in hand, you realize you missed an event you were really looking forward to.

 Life gets pretty hectic with seemingly endless information streams trying to grab our attention.
 It means that even things that are important to us can be forgotten.
 That's where event reminder emails come to the rescue—not only minimizing no-shows—but lots more on top!